cameronolivier/ogt/README.md

-  "externalPath": the file directory for your device(iCloud) vault, "vaultPath": where you store your docs vault that sinks to git, "message": The commit message, defaults to: 'Updating iDrive Vault Docs', "branchName": The branch name, defaults to "icloud_docs_merge" }
+  "externalPath": the file directory for your device(iCloud) vault, "vaultPath": where you store your docs vault that sinks to git, "message": The commit message, defaults to: 'Updating iDrive Vault Docs', "branchName": The branch name, defaults to "icloud_docs_merge", "verbose": true or false, defaults to false for whether to log out progress to the console.
+}
 ```
 3. In your docs folder (where you have the git repo for syncing), run `ogt` to sync your iCloud vault with your